anisrikanth/chessgame/README.md

 # Python CLI Chess Engine

+My submission to the Recurse Center.
 A single-file chess engine featuring a recursive Minimax AI opponent.